lovegeetk-dot/nanonets/README.md

 # Conclusion

 This project showcases how Nanonets AI Agents can simplify invoice document processing through intelligent data extraction and conversational querying.
 The system successfully extracts important invoice details with minimal manual effort, demonstrating the practical application of AI in financial document automation.

+This project is created for educational and learning purposes to demonstrate AI-powered invoice automation and visualization.